 From exit 177 turn left onto Hwy.
 30. Continue for 4 miles.
 Turn left on Hwy 73 to River Road (Hwy.
 75).
 Turn right on River Road, continue for 7 miles.
 [See Note]*

 *NOTE: After 5 miles, Hwy 75 turns away from the River.
 Stay on River Road, which becomes Hwy 141 and continues for 2 miles.
 There will be a historical marker and Indian Camp Plantation on the right.
 Turn into the entrance and stop at the gatehouse.
+ATTENTION: You will be entering a Louisiana Guard Military Base.
+There is a checkpoint at the gate.
 Check in with the guard who will direct you to the museum.